 - If you do not have your KU Card at the retail locations, you will need to use another form of payment.

-- For Residential Dining Centers (Mrs. E’s, Oliver, Corbin, The Studio, and O’zone): Sheryl Kidwell, Assistant Director, at firstname.lastname@example.org
+- For Residential Dining Centers (Mrs. E’s, Oliver, North College Cafe, The Studio Café, and O’zone): Sheryl Kidwell, Assistant Director, at firstname.lastname@example.org

-- For KU Memorial Union Retail Dining Café (The Underground, The Market, Crimson Cafe or Hawk Food Stops):Alecia Stultz, Assistant Director, email@example.com
+- For KU Memorial Union Retail Dining Café (The Underground, The Market, Crimson Cafe or Jay Break):Alecia Stultz, Assistant Director, email@example.com

 - For Catering:Whitney Fox, Catering Coordinator, firstname.lastname@example.org